 Start with Slower Discs

-When trying to learn and familiarize yourself with hyzer flips, it is the same overall process when you first learn the sport.
-Start with the much slower disc which is the putter, then you can go up using the midranges and a fairway driver.
+When learning hyzer flips, follow the same process as when you initially learned the sport: begin with a slower disc like a putter, then progress to midranges and fairway drivers.
 Then you can try the distance driver.
 But the most important thing is to execute the shot correctly with the different types of discs.

 Throwing it Forward